Privacy Policy

 To provide a personalized learning and high-quality experience for our Users, we may use various technologies that automatically record certain technical information from the User’s browser or device, including browser language settings, standard log files, web beacons, or pixel tags.
 This technical information may include Internet Protocol (IP) address, browser type, internet service provider (ISP), referring or exit pages, click stream data, operating system, and the dates and times the User visited the Services.
 This information assists us in providing the Services and understanding how our Users are using the Services.

 To assess information about use of our Services, we use various technological tools.
-For example, whether or not a User is a registered member, we may send one or more cookies to the User’s browser when they visit our Services.
+For example, whether or not a User has a Code.org account, we may send one or more cookies to the User’s browser when they visit our Services.
 For more information, see the Code.org Cookie Notice or the Hourofcode.com Cookie Notice.

 We may also use pixel tags (also known as a “clear GIF” or “web beacon”), which are tiny images – typically just one pixel – that can be placed on a Web page or in an email to tell us when the recipient has displayed that page or opened that email.
 We may allow third-party service providers to place and read their own cookies, pixel tags, and similar technologies to collect information through the Services to perform the service we’ve requested.
 This technical information is collected directly and automatically by these third parties.